 Remote Radiator Cooling (optional), substitutes a remote mounted radiator and an electrically driven fan, for the set mounted components.
 Removal of the radiator and fan from the set reduces set enclosure airflow requirements and noise levels without forcing dependence on a continuous cooling water supply.
+The remote radiator system can be completely pro-

 The remote radiator system can be completely protected against freezing.
 This system must be designed to meet specific requirements of the application.